 Potential Cold Call Template Sections

-A template will have structure and typically is divided into sections which is the key difference form just a plain document.
+A template will have structure and typically is divided into sections which is the key difference from just a plain document.
 The following are sections that you can include in your cold call template:

-Introduction: Every cold call begins with an introduction and there are two different types of introductions which are needed.
+Introduction: Every cold call begins with an introduction and there are two different types of introductions that are needed.
 There will need to be an introduction for talking with gatekeepers and then a different introduction when speaking with target prospects.

-Value Statement: At the beginning of a cold call, you’ll need to tell the prospect what you’re call about as well as try grabbing their attention and initial interest.
+Value Statement: At the beginning of a cold call, you’ll need to tell the prospect what you’re calling about as well as try grabbing their attention and initial interest.
 By delivering some sort of value statement, you can accomplish that.

 Qualifying Questions: Your time is extremely valuable so you need to be effective at determining which prospects to spend your valuable time speaking with.
 Asking qualifying questions is a way that helps with that and that’s a section that can be at the center of your cold call template.

-Common Pain Points: By finding prospect’s pain, you greatly improve your cold calling and lead generation.
+Common Pain Points: By finding the prospect’s pain, you greatly improve your cold calling and lead generation.
 Sharing some common pain points which other prospects and clients have experienced is a great way to help with uncovering pain.

 Building Interest Points: You will need to build some level of interest on the prospect’s side to keep the conversation going outside of the cold call.
-Building interest can be challenging as well as time consuming.
+Building interest can be challenging as well as time-consuming.
 One thing that we can do minimally is building powerful points which help build interest.